ABOUT FMDA

 • FMDA has its own online “CareerCenter” job board.

-• Annual update on Medicare billing strategies.
+• Annual update on Medicare billing strategies provided at each annual conference.

 • Discounted member registration fee for educational programs — including the annual conference.